plate0/platezero/docs/_posts/2019-05-03-early-may-update.md

+---
+layout: post
-Subject: PlateZero Update, Early May 2019
+title: PlateZero Update, Early May 2019
+categories: update
+---

 Well, it's technically a new month!
 We heard from a few of you that waiting a whole month between updates is too long, so we're going to try doing this every